MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 #### Type 2 (AfterWeeks) - End After N Weeks

 When `type` is `2`, the audit ends a fixed number of weeks after it starts.
-The `weeks` property specifies how many weeks the audit period lasts.
+The `weeks` property must be greater than 0 and specifies how many weeks the audit period lasts.

 **How it works:**
 - The end date is calculated by adding `weeks * 7` days to the audit start date